Skip to content Skip to footer

 Visualizing Data Flow

 Putting the flow of chemicals, just like the flow of data, in words makes it difficult to fully understand the design of a system.
 Chemical Engineers use process flow diagrams to aid in understanding complex systems.
 Process flow diagrams connect individual unit operations together using pictures.
-I have put together a process flow diagram for my previous weather API example as well as a slightly more complicated example of an API that fetches medical patient information.
+I have put together a process flow diagram for my previous weather API example (See Figure 1) as well as a slightly more complicated example of an API that fetches medical patient information (See Figure 2).
 These visualizations give a clear picture to developers of what needs to be done, but still gives them the absolutely necessary creative freedom to organize and structure the code as they see fit.

 Estimating Cost